Mayweather Promotions

-Mayweather Promotions, LLC is a boxing promotional firm founded in 2007 by Floyd Mayweather Jr., after exercising a provision in his contract with Bob Arum and Top Rank that allowed him to become a free agent for the price of $750,000.
+Mayweather Promotions, LLC is an American boxing promotional firm founded in 2007 by Floyd Mayweather Jr., after exercising a provision in his contract with Bob Arum and Top Rank that allowed him to become a free agent for the price of $750,000.
 Al Haymon has been an advisor of Mayweather since then.
-Mayweather Promotions also promotes forms of live entertainment, including sporting events, live musical and theatrical events, and film and television productions.
 Mayweather Promotions mainly co-promotes with Golden Boy Promotions.
-Leonard Ellerbe is the current CEO.